okta/okta.github.io/_source/_posts/2018-07-03-deploy-vue-app-aws.md

 </style>
 ```

-In your terminal, start the restart the dev server via `npm run dev` .
+In your terminal, start the restart the dev server via `npm run dev`.
 Tab to your browser and open [http://localhost:8080/](http://localhost:8080/).
 If you click “Login” or “Go to secure page” (the protected `/secure` route), you should get Okta’s authentication flow.

 {% img blog/vue-aws/aws-vue-14.png alt:"Okta Sign-In" width:"800" %}{: .center-image }

 Authenticating either of these should show you as logged in and you should be able to access the Secure Page.

-## Building a Secure Express Rest Server
+## Build a Secure Express Rest Server

 Finally, we are going to build an [Express](https://expressjs.com/) server to respond to `/hello` and `/secure-data` requests.
 The `/secure-data` will be protected and require an authentication token from the frontend.
 This token is available via `$auth.getUser()` thanks to Okta’s Vue SDK.